Pyromaanisorsa/NoSQL_Inventory/README.md

 While in-game items can variety of different fields/variables depending on item type / subclass; mongoDB will only store miminal necessary data to keep track of inventory's state / contents.
 The game converts item data on fly to it's mongoDB format (mongoItemData, mongoWeaponData etc.) to efficiently & easily store the inventory data.
 <img src="itemDataComparison.png" alt="In-game item data VS MongoDB inventory data" width="720"/><br/>
 Figure: On Left: Weapon's itemdata entry in Unity.
-On right inventory data stored in MongoDB.
+On Right: inventory data stored in MongoDB in lightweight format.

 ## 🧩 Building your own MongoDB database for this project
 1. Create new database to your cluster called 'noSQL_Inventory'